Climate refuges: 5 French cities where life will be good in 2050

 • Innovative projects: Urban developments to counter urban heat islands.

-• Ecological transition: A strong commitment to achieving carbon neutrality by 2040.
+• Ecological transition: A strong commitment to achieve carbon neutrality by 2040.

 What do we take away from this article?

-Caen, Nantes, Rennes, Angers and Lyon have positioned themselves as great cities to live in in 2050, thanks to their ability to adapt to global warming.
+Caen, Nantes, Rennes, Angers and Lyon are positioned as cities where it will be good to live in 2050, thanks to their ability to adapt to global warming.

-✅ These cities are investing in resilient infrastructure, improving their living environment with moregreen spaces, and anticipating climate challenges with adapted local policies.
+✅ These cities are investing in resilient infrastructure, improving their living environment with moregreen spaces, and anticipating climate challenges with appropriate local policies.

-Rennes and Angers will benefit from a milder climate, while Lyon is demonstrating an exceptional capacity for innovation to limit the impacts of heat waves.
+Rennes and Angers will benefit from a milder climate, while Lyon demonstrates an exceptional capacity for innovation to limit the impacts of heat waves.

-These cities should therefore offer a good compromise between quality of life, tolerable climate and economic dynamism in 2050.
-However, it is important to note that these projections remain estimates, and that the situation could evolve differently depending on global action against climate change.
+These cities should therefore offer a good compromise between quality of life, bearable climate and economic dynamism in 2050.
+However, it is important to note that these projections remain estimates, and that the situation could evolve differently depending on global action against climate change .

 A bike trip?